Why UNICEF USA is taking action to end child marriage

 Before COVID-19 hit, more than 100 million girls were expected to marry before their eighteenth birthday in the next decade.
 As a result of the pandemic, 13 million more girls may be at risk of becoming child brides.

 In the U.S., there is no federal law regarding child marriage.
-Each state sets its own requirements, and some have set no minimum age for marriage.
-Delaware, Massachusetts, Minnesota, New Jersey, New York, Pennsylvania and Rhode Island are the only states that have outlawed marriage before age 18, with no exceptions.
+Each state establishes its own requirements, and some have set no minimum age for marriage.
+Connecticut, Delaware, Massachusetts, Michigan, Minnesota, New Jersey, New York, Pennsylvania, Rhode Island and Vermont are the only states that have outlawed marriage before age 18, with no exceptions.

 UNICEF USA, a member of the National Coalition to End Child Marriage, is working alongside other NGO partners to end marriage below the age of 18 within the U.S. and to repeal loopholes and exceptions that may promote the practice.
 As part of that effort, UNICEF USA and Zonta International have joined forces to raise awareness and enact change to end child marriage both in the U.S. and around the world.